Agility can make or break an organization. That has become crystal clear as we cope with continued disruption in business and in the world.

 - Your clients view you as strategic to their competitive advantage.

-To put this into perspective in the current climate, think about how you need to adapt post-pandemic.
+To put this into perspective in the current climate, think about how you need to adapt to the current economic and business environment.

 - Are there aspects of your customers’ buying experiences that will remain virtual?